 Firms Households Banks Total

-Deposits ΔD -ΔD 0
+Deposits ΔD -∆D 0

 Loans -ΔL ΔL 0

-Equity -ΔE ΔE{h} ΔE{b} 0
+Equity -ΔE ΔE{h} ΔE_b 0

-Capital 1 I
+Capital I 1

-Total Р ΔV P b
+Total Р ΔV Pb

-Demand for equities arises from household savings and banks' profits $\Delta E^d = (\Delta V - \Delta D) + P_b$ (3) Given the equation (3), the budjet constraint of banks, in the third column o $\Delta V - \Delta D = 0$.
-The value of firms' profits is given by f Table 3 implies that $P=C+I-W-r \cdot L$ (4) By substituting in the equation (4), equations (1) and (2), we will have $P=I-\Delta V-P_b$ (5) Using (3) which defines the demand for equities, we may have $P=I-\Delta E^d-\Delta D$ (6)
+Demand for equities arises from household savings and banks' profits $\Delta E^d = (\Delta V - \Delta D) + P_b$ (3) Given the equation (3), the budjet constraint of banks, in the third column of $AV AD=0$.
+The value of firme's profits is given by Table 3 implies that P=C+I-W-r+L (4) By substituting in the equation (4), equations (1) and (2), we will have $P=I-\Delta V-P_b$ (5) Using (3) which defines the demand for equities, we may have $P=I-\Delta E^d-\Delta D$ (6) Assuming that investment is financed by issuing new equities and that the sup- nly of equities matche if households' demand for new bank deposits is zero, $\Delta D = 0$, firms' receipts from sales are sufficient to pay back the initial loan plus interests.
+If, on the contrary, households increase their end-of-period stock of deposits, firms will have a positive end-of-period debt with the banking sector.
+Contrary to the mainstream economics, and coherently with the theory of monetary circuit, loans create deposits.

-Assuming that investment is financed by issuing new equities, and that the supply of equities matches demand the (6) will become:
+Assuming that investment is financed by issuing new equities, and that the supply of equities matches demand the (6) will become: $P=-\Delta D$ (7)

-$P=-\Delta D$